sshalem/Spring-Boot/01-JPA/01-One2Many/02-One2Many-Bi-Fetch-Lazy/README.md

 In the Child Entity I add the :
 1. `@ManyToOne`
 2. `@JoinColumn(name = "user_id")` - thats the foreign key from UserEntity
-3. `fetch` - By default in Many2One the Fetch is Eager
+3. `fetch` - set Fetch.LAZY (By default in Many2One the Fetch is Eager)
 4. `@JsonIgnore` - must add it to child entity, otherwise we will have a `stack overflow` error.

 ```java